SethThomaspowered/littlebackend/README.md

 ## Hurdles
 - Handling Cross-Origin Resource Sharing errors
+  - In order to get my frontend to talk with my backend I learned that CrossOrigin annotation which I added to my BookController to authorize my frontend to communicate with my backend.

 - Deployment
   - For Heroku, I discovered that I needed to scale back from usingJava 11 to Java 1.8.
 I fixed this issue by adding the following code to my pom.xml.
   ```